 Women create more jobs

-The research, conducted by eBay using government data, also revealed that the number of UK female entrepreneurs in online retail has grown faster than the rate of male ecommerce entrepreneurs.
+The research, conducted by eBay using government data, also revealed that the number of UK female entrepreneurs in eCommerce has grown faster than the rate of male eCommerce entrepreneurs.
 The number of self-employed men in online retail only increased by 10% over the same period.
 Tanya Lawler, eBay UK CEO, said: “We’re seeing more and more women set up successful enterprises, and for all the talk of a glass ceiling, Britain is actually a nation of self-made women.

 Another study, conducted by Dell, found that the economic potential of women entrepreneurs in many countries is still strongly limited.
 More than 70% of the 31 countries in the study score below 50%, demonstrating a significant growth gap between female and male-owned businesses worldwide (76% of global GDP is covered by the study).
 The United States, Canada and Australia are named the best places for female entrepreneurship in the overall ranking.

 This research could well indicate that female entrepreneurs, who have traditionally lagged behind their male counterparts due to a range of social issues, are catching up.
-Certainly we are seeing encouraging signs of heading in the right direction, even if we are still some way off true equality of opportunity between genders overall.
+Certainly, we are seeing encouraging signs of heading in the right direction, even if we are still some way of true equality of opportunity between genders overall.